jackhallybone/GlanceCal/README.md

 - Link to the event in the calendar app when pressed in extension?

 ### To Consider:
+- Head the extension view with the day of the week and date of the day shown
 - Show reminders due today and tomorrow (and any overdue?)
 - Show alarms set in the clock app (not possible to access this data)